nepenth/knowledge-base/README.md

 ### Design Patterns <a name="design-patterns"></a>
-"Design Patterns: Mastering software design principles for scalable, maintainable systems."
+Design Patterns is a category focused on software design strategies for managing data integrity in distributed systems, specifically the Saga Design Pattern for complex transactions.

+**Character Count:** 148
 *Subcategories: Saga Design Pattern*
 *Items: 3*